GravityPDF/gravity-pdf/README.txt

 Pay for additional PDF designs and functionality [from our online store](https://gravitypdf.com/store/).

-* **New Designs** – get access to 9 additional universal designs, 4 invoices, and 3 letter styles
+* **New Designs** – get access to 9 additional universal designs, 6 certificates, 4 invoices, and 3 letter styles
 * **Additional customizations** – watermark PDFs with your own logo or text, control fields that should be displayed per PDF, add field descriptions, display all checkbox or radio field options, add notes, show field values instead of labels, and hide the product table
 * **On-screen Preview** – allow users to preview the PDF before form submission (and optionally payment) so they can see what the end result will be.
 This is a great feature for capturing e-signatures, selling PDF reports /  certificates / gift cards, or providing an on-screen proof before the PDF is sent to the printers (perfect for business cards).
 * **Bulk Download** - search, filter, and select entries and then zip up all your PDFs and download all together in a convenient zip file